 - When you like the motion you have, go to the Playblast option box (Window->Playblast []) and tell Maya to render the next playblast to a file.
 Use this format: PerryA2.mov.
-Save the file on the Desktop, and double-click on it to make sure it opens in QuickTime Player and looks the way you want it to look. - Save your scene file with the same conventions: PerryA2.mb. - Connect to the shared network disk and drop both your .mb and .mov file into the handin folder.
+Save the file on the Desktop, and double-click on it to make sure it opens in QuickTime Player and looks the way you want it to look. - Save your scene file with the same conventions: PerryA2.mb. - Connect to the course storage disk on urza and drop both your .mb and .mov file into the handin folder.

-DUE Wednesday September 20th at the beginning of class
+DUE Wednesday February 15th at the beginning of class

-THIS ASSIGNMENT IS NOT AS EASY AS IT MIGHT SOUND.
+THIS IS A HARD ASSIGNMENT.
 Don't wait until the last minute to start it.
 Allow yourself some time to get used to the Maya interface before trying to really finesse motion.